What Are Quarks?

 Protons and neutrons have a complicated structure that essentially amounts to quarks being held by binding energy.
 If one were to look at the mass profile for any of these, one would find that the mass would be 1% from the quarks and 99% from the binding energy holding the proton or neutron together!
 That is a nutty result, for it implies that most of the stuff that we are constituted from is just energy, with the “physical portion” consisting of just 1% of the total mass.
 But this is a consequence of the entropy that wants to be put into effect.
 We need a lot of energy to counteract this natural drive to disorder.
 We are more energy than quark or electron, and we have a preliminary answer as to the why but is there more to this?
 Like the relationship this energy has to inertia and gravity.
 Higgs Bosons and the hypothetical graviton are possible answers.
 But that Boson requires a Field to operate in and acts like inertia conceptually does.
 This viewpoint implies that it is inertia itself that causes mass instead of energy arguments!
 Different masses are just different interactions with the Higgs Field.
 But what differences would these be?
 (Cham 62-4, 68-71).

 What we haven’t talked about are quark pairings.
 Mesons can have two and baryons can have three, but four should be impossible.
 That is why scientists were surprised in 2013 when the KEKB accelerator found evidence for a tetraquark in a particle called Z(3900), which itself decayed from an exotic particle called Y(4260).
 At first the consensus was that it was two mesons orbiting each other while others felt it was two quarks and their antimatter counterparts in the same area.
-The tetraquark could offer scientists new ways to test QCD and see if it still needs revision, such as color neutrality (Wolchover, Moskowitz).
+Just a few years later, another tetraquark (called X(5568)) was found at the Fermilab Tevatron, but with four different quarks present.
+The tetraquark could offer scientists new ways to test QCD and see if it still needs revision, such as color neutrality (Wolchover, Moskowitz, Timmer "Old").

 Surely that tetraquark should have been it in terms of interesting quark pairings, but think again.
 This time it was the LHCb detector at CERN that found evidence for it while looking at how certain baryons with an up, down and bottom quark behaved as it decayed.
 The rates where off from what theory predicted, and when scientists looked at models for the decay using computers, it showed a temporary pentaquark formation, with possible energies of 4449 MeV or 4380 MeV.
 As for the full structure of this, who knows.
 I'm sure like all these topics, it shall prove to be facinating… (CERN, Timmer “CERN”)